mynl/aggregate/doc/2_x_student.rst

     print(two_dice)
     print(two_dice.density_df.query('p_total > 0')[['loss', 'p_total', 'F']])

-Aggregates for twelve dice rolls.
-Compare twelve dice roll to a moment-matched normal approximation.
+The aggregate program  for twelve dice rolls, which is much harder to do by hand!
+The answer is compared to a moment-matched normal approximation.

 .. ipython:: python
     :okwarning: